Ekaterina-hub140/Ekaterina/README.md

   4)This program writes down a simple file to count the general number of words, count the most common words and how often they are found in the text.
   Then it extracts a zip file and searches for a phone number in all the files in the extracted folder

+  5)web scraping program (books besteller finder) - it lets you choose your favourite books genre, looks for bestselling books in this genre at amazon.com page and gives ou a list of top 10, then suggests sending them to your email.

+  6)web scrapign program (again books but from litres this time).
+Had to use litres as sometimes there are troubles with amazon.com when you try to scrape it from Russia.

 For the site sample please, see my other repository (Blog-Django2)